mattudakis/ArduinoLEDClock/README.md

 #### 2. LED array and power input assembly

 **Power input assembly**
-- Take the USB cable and strip the external casing to expose the 4 wires
+- Take the USB cable and strip the external casing to expose the 4 wires.
-- Trim off the two data wires (these are usually green and white) leaving just the power and ground wires
+- Trim off the two data wires (these are usually green and white) leaving just the power and ground wires.
 - Extend the power and ground wires and tidy up the connections to add more stability.
 - With two additional pieces of wire solder the capacitor between them (see [circuit diagram](#circuit)) this will connect to and power the LED array.
 - Connect both sets of wires to the DC jack making sure the wires are securely in place.